MarcoAFC/ShopList/README.md

 ## About the project

-This project aims to implement a Flutter application to allow building a simple shopping list with automatic calculation regarding partial cost per item and total cost of the purchase, allowing quick and effective viability analysis when at the market.
+This project aims to implement a Flutter application to assist in building a simple shopping list with automatic calculation regarding partial cost per item and total cost of the purchase, allowing quick and effective viability analysis when at the market.

-It is the first part of the CookBook project and is released as a public repository for propagation of the general idea and to allow anyone interested to take a look at how it works.
+It is the **first part of the CookBook project** and is released as a public repository for propagation of the general idea and to allow anyone interested to take a look at how it works.

 ## Goal